cerner/terra-core/packages/terra-signature/README.md

 [![Build Status](https://travis-ci.org/cerner/terra-core.svg?branch=master)](https://travis-ci.org/cerner/terra-core)

 The terra-signature component provides users a way to define a signature with a series of line segments.
-The component can be define the line width, line color and optionally display a signature if the line segments have already been recorded.
+The component can define line width, line color and optionally display a signature if the line segments have already been recorded.

 - [Getting Started](#getting-started)